sila0164/GameHex-Editor/GHEX-Language.md

   `list: nameoflist`
   A list starts with `list:` on the first line, followed by the name of the list.
   This name is what you use to refer to it in scripts.
+  The name CANNOT contain spaces.

   `TYPE: type`
   TYPE Defines what type the values of the list are.
+See below for supported types.
   TYPE Is case sensitive, and has to be all-caps.

   `Name For UI: value`